Wild Garlic

 Wild garlic in late March

-Dig and remove all of the underground bulbs when they appear, preferably after a rain while the ground is damp, using a grandpa hand weeder or large screw driver.
-The best time of year to uproot them is early in May, following April showers, and again early June when the upright tops are tall.
-This is when the bulbs uproot easily by hand.
+Dig and remove all the underground bulbs together when they appear, preferably after a rain while the ground is damp, using a leveraged dandelion hand weeder or, in a pinch, a large screwdriver.
+For a greater number of bulbs, use a wider tool, such as a trowel or even a small crowbar.
+The best time of year to uproot them is mid-April through early May, following April showers, and again in early June when the upright tops are tall.
+This is when the bulbs are easily uprooted by hand, grabbing and pulling them up at the ground.
 Click here for more information on uprooting wild garlic.

-Keep in mind that wild garlic bulbs can persist dormant in soil for up to 6 years and nothing sprayed above ground can kill dormant bulbs beneath the soil surface.
-Since any bulbs left on the ground may grow, it is important to bag , solarize, and dispose of them to ensure they can’t regrow.
+Keep in mind that wild garlic bulbs can persist dormant in the soil for up to 6 years, and nothing sprayed above ground can kill dormant bulbs beneath the soil surface.
+Since any bulbs left on the ground may grow, it is important to solarize them in clear bags, allowing them to cook for several weeks in full sun before disposal to ensure they can’t regrow.
 Persistent management for at least 3 or 4 years is necessary to obtain complete control.